What is the American College of Norway

 The apartments are just short walk from the school.
 Each unit contains 2 bedrooms, shared bathroom, and a kitchen/living area.
 The building has room for 36 students.
 The apartments are furnished with: beds, closets, desk/chair, dining table/chairs, fridge/freezer, stove, and washing machine.
 Students must bring their own bedding for a 90 cm bed and their own kitchen equipment.
 Electricity is included in the rent.
 Internet is installed in each apartment and the cost is also included in the rent.

-A housing deposit of NOK 3,000 (approx USD 300, exchange rate as of March 15, 2020) for international students staying one semester, must be paid before you move in to confirm your room.
+A housing deposit of NOK 3 000 (approx USD 300, exchange rate as of March 2023) for international students staying one semester, must be paid before you move in to confirm your room.
+Housing deposit for a school year is NOK 4 000 (approx. USD 4,000).
 Information about the housing deposit will be sent out with the housing assignments.
 The deposit is refundable upon successful check-out when the rental period is over.

 When planning to study abroad in Norway, it’s a good idea to do some advanced planning and have a good idea about where you will use your money.
 Norway is an expensive place to live if you try to live like you would in the U.S. (e.g. eating out).
 However, with good planning and suggestions you’ll receive from ACN staff after arrival, you should be able to stay within your budget.
 Here is a suggestion: